Thomas9292/complete-sentence/README.md

 A machine learning project to predict how to complete a sentence

-The prediction is done using a encoder-decoder model.
+The prediction is done using an encoder-decoder model.
 The recurrent layer is a bidirectional GRU (Gated Recurrent Unit) in the encoder, and a normal GRU (of twice the size) in the decoder layer.

 ![Network architecture](https://imgur.com/download/w5udTeM)